Digital-Grinnell/dlad-blog/content/posts/041-Configuring-DGDocker2.md

 ## Capture As a Project

 I like the direction this server setup has taken, apart from the invalid certs issue :frowning:, so I'm taking steps to formally "capture" this setup.
-I will chronicle that process in [042 My dockerized-server Config](https://static.grinnell.edu/blogs/McFateM/posts/042-my-dockerized-server-config/).
+I will chronicle that process in [My dockerized-server Config](https://static.grinnell.edu/blogs/McFateM/posts/042-my-dockerized-server-config/).

+## Back to _Omeka-S_ Configuration

+Having wrapped up [My dockerized-server Config](https://static.grinnell.edu/blogs/McFateM/posts/042-my-dockerized-server-config/), I'm back to finally get _Omeka-S_ configured on _dgdocker2_.

 And that's a wrap... until next time.